marsrobertson/one-life-true-self/readme.md

 > * Phase 1: User research first so we know exactly what we are doing
 > * Phase 2: Then developing the functionalities
 >
-> Can we make this Google Doc public?
+> Can we make this [Google Doc](https://docs.google.com/document/d/1axqQAOVhtR8fFV63W1J5BNC4uTxJYEwt0i9GZPDNxOo/edit?usp=sharing) public?
 >
 > This is because it will be PNK holders who would vote whether to hire me.
 >
 > I would like them to know the existing results of my work - it will help them make better, more informed decisions.
 >
 > Additional reason - I would like to ask people about their experience (using escrow).
-Some use cases require more work.
-We were discussing creating a blog post with “call for research”.

 ### Vote "NO"